aws/aws-dynamodb-encryption-java/README.md

 ## FAQ

-1. Do the content-encrypting key and signing key get encryted and stored along side with the data in Amazon DynamoDB ?
+1. Do the content-encrypting key and signing key get encrypted and stored along side with the data in Amazon DynamoDB ?
   * No, neither the content-encrypting key nor the signing key get persisted by this library.
-However, in order to locate the material for decryption purposes, the identifying information (ie material descriptions) for the encryption material is indeed stored along side with the data in Amazon DynamoDB.
+However, in order to locate the material for decryption purposes, the identifying information (i.e. material descriptions) for the encryption material is indeed stored along side with the data in Amazon DynamoDB.
 In particular, the user specified [EncryptionMaterialsProvider][materialprovider] is responsible for not only providing the keys, but also the corresponding material descriptions.

 2. How is the IV generated and where is it stored ?
   * For each attribute that needs to be encrypted, a unique IV is randomly generated, and get stored along side with the binary representation of the attribute value.